pascal-fb-martin/echttp/README.md

 ````
 const char *echttp_client (const char *method, const char *url);
 ````
 Initiate a client context.
 This function returns 0 (null pointer) on success, or an error text on failure.
 There is no specific assumption made regarding the method string: any name compatible with the HTTP syntax would do, as long as the server supports it.
+The function will automatically use a TLS connection is the URL starts with "https:".
 ```
 typedef void echttp_response (void *origin, int status, char *data, int length);